shensquared/setrock/README.md

  - to `https://petrock.mit.edu/touchstone/oidc/authorization`

 Once you restart your services with these changes, you should now be able to authenticate using Petrock.

+## What information can I query?

+Given a user's access token (see [this guide](https://developer.okta.com/blog/2019/10/21/illustrated-guide-to-oauth-and-oidc) if you're unsure what that is), you can query Petrock's user info endpoint at `https://petrock.mit.edu/oidc/userinfo`.
+The access token will need to be provided in the HTTP Authorization header using Bearer scheme ([see](https://swagger.io/docs/specification/authentication/bearer-authentication/)).

+Assuming you set your OIDC scopes as described above (with `openid`, `email`, and `profile`), you will be able to get back a JSON with the following keys:

+- `email` - Student email
+- (??) `name` - Full name
+- (??) `gender` - MIT affiliation (ex. `student`)
+- (??)
+IDK what else